craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 General point:  If you're getting permission denied in weird places, even when you have fixed permissions, you should check selinux in /var/log/messages.

-If you jsut want to put everything in a directory into the context you'd expect it to have use ``restorecon``
+If you just want to put everything in a directory into the context you'd expect it to have use ``restorecon``

     restorecon -vR /var/www/html